 My Full-Body Flexibility Program is the ultimate step-by-step yoga for flexibility and strength for beginners program.

 Stage one focuses on building your flexibility gradually for the splits.
-Stage two includes backends to your training schedule and stage three adds in the more advanced yoga poses for flexibility like King Pigeon and the standing splits.
+Stage two includes backends to your training schedule, and stage three adds more advanced yoga poses for flexibility, like King Pigeon and the standing splits.

 3. Yoga is Not Physically Demanding